 Everything Is Awesome When It's Bricksized

-I started using Instagram in the last two years or so, mostly to browse LEGO builds and occasionally post some of mine.
+I started using Instagram in the few years or so, mostly to browse LEGO builds and occasionally post some of mine.
 This is how I found some fantastic builders—and they were one of the reasons that encouraged me to start building more.
-One of those builders is Jannis Mavrostomos a.k.a Bricksized.
-I fell in love with his creations immediately—and now since I’ve joined BrickNerd, I had an excuse to ask all kinds of questions about him and his LEGO passions.
+One of those builders is Jannis Mavrostomos, aka Bricksized.
+I fell in love with his creations immediately—and now as a BrickNerd contributor, I have an excuse to ask all kinds of questions about him and his LEGO passions.

 Dan: Hey Jannis!
 Can you start by saying few words about yourself and how your LEGO building journey began?